mMeneske/ScratchGame_DebugSys/readme.md

 ## Connecting Libaries

-First you will need to connnect Phaser, ScratchGame and DebugSyss.
+First you will need to connnect Phaser, ScratchGame and DebugSys.

 ```html
 <head>